 |Instant Coin to Coin||1%|

-As far as deposits go: both cash deposits and BPAY deposits have a maximum of $10,000 AUD applied to them for every 24 hours, with some slight restrictions for new accounts for the first week (see below).
-If you are depositing through Blueshyft, the amount is restricted to $2,000 AUD per day.
+As far as deposits go: POLi Pay allows the largest deposits, with up to $20,000 per 24 hour period, while the BPAY deposits have a maximum of $10,000 AUD applied to them for every 24 hours, with some slight restrictions for new accounts for the first week (see below).
+If you are depositing through Blueshyft, the amount is restricted to $8,000 AUD per day.

 The deposit amount allowances are actually quite impressive and even big spenders, and crypto pros should not feel too limited by CoinSpot’s restrictions.
 It may seem unnecessary to have restrictions at all, but it assists in keeping control and accountability on the CoinSpot platform.